NLnetLabs/JDR.jl/API.md

 ```

+## General publication point overview via `/pp`

+The publication point tree (pp tree) is a tree comprised of the certificates
+(CER) where a new delegation is observed.
+The root of this tree has no object
+attached to it.
+Its children are the RIR publication points, et cetera.
+Every
+node in the tree contains the following:

+ * **children**: more of this same node, recursively
+ * **mates**: empty for now
+ * **name**: a string representing the hostname of this publication point, e.g.
+   `rpki.ripe.net`
+ * **object**: the _object_, which is always a CER, as described below.

+The pp tree is meant to show overall status / health of the public repositories,
+but not all prefixes for which ROAs have been created or any other detailed
+information.
+The _object_ does contain a *details_url* to go to a detailed view
+(`/object`) for the certificate.
+It also contains _remark_ counts (both `_me`
+and `_children`, respectively showing warning/error counts for itself and all of
+its children, recursively).

 ## Searching via `/asn` and `/prefix`

 Searches for ROAs where the ASN or the prefix occurs.
 For ASNs, only exact
 matches are returned.
-For prefixes, ROAs with the prefix itself (if any) or
+For prefixes, ROAs with the prefix itself (if any) or ROAs
-ROAs with the first less-specific covering the passed prefix are returned.
+with the first less-specific covering the passed prefix are returned.

-In both cases, the `data` field in the response contains an array of objects,
+In both cases, the `data` field in the response contains a tree (Vue-Tree-Chart
-from the ROA up to the CA certificate, listing all the related manifests and
-resource certificates in order.
-For every object the following information is included:
+compatible) of objects from an empty root node down to the actual ROA, with only
+CER nodes in between.
+Every such node contains the following:

+ * **children**: more of this same node, recursively
+ * **mates**: for CER nodes, this contains the manifest
+ * **name**: the filename this node represents (ending in .cer, .mft or .roa)
+ * **object**: the _object_ which is a CER, MFT or for the very last node, the
+   ROA

+Every _object_, regardless of its exact type, contains the following:

  * **filename**: filename on filesystem
  * **details_url**: URL to do a /object/ request (for ease of development/troubleshooting)